 Monday ends up being a bad day.
 The stock is a behemoth.
 It takes so much pressure and volume to move it and all I can feel is that it wants to go down.

 I’m all in a stock that I never bought and I never liked.
 I’m holding at an ALL TIME HIGH.
-I hated everything the company stood for and even though I have an iPad, I believed that all of this technology was just ruining people’s lives.
-And all the executives at Apple were pompous and taking over the world with their wealth.
+I didn’t even like the company, I believed all of this technology was ruining people’s lives.
 I could go on and on, but I won’t.
 Because it doesn’t matter.

 I’m here to tell you what happened to me.